alitursucular/alitursucular.github.io/_posts/2019-08-22-filter-and-sort-dynamically-created-table-with-vanilla-javascript.md

 1. Get the input element and every row that has order class within the HTML,
 2. Convert to uppercase and remove white spaces,
 3. Add an EventListener to the input and execute the filter function,
-4. For each row: get innerHTML, convert to uppercase and look for match (index) of the given input,
+4. For each row: get innerHTML, convert to uppercase and look for a match (index) of the given input,
 5. Add style of _display: none;_ for each mismatch.
 (We will use the help of this class in sort too)
 6. If nothing matches, display the error message and hide the speech bubble on the right.
 (Since there is nothing to be sorted).
 7. Reset these helper styles to defaults on each iteration.

-**Sort function**
+**Sort Function:**

 ```javascript
 let sortDirection;